aws-samples/amazon-dynamodb-labs/content/design-patterns/ex8streams/Step6.en.md

 #### Reporting issues

-If you encounter an issue running the lab that needs to be addressed, we first recommend you fork the code on GitHub and make a pull request with your change.
-Please review [our contributing guide on GitHub.com](https://github.com/aws-samples/amazon-dynamodb-labs/blob/master/CONTRIBUTING.md).
+Firstly, if you encounter an issue running the lab that needs to be addressed we recommend you fork the code on GitHub and make a pull request with your change.
+Please review [our contributing guide on GitHub.com]({{% siteparam "github_contributing_guide" %}}).

-Secondly, if you have a feature request or you are unable to fork the package to make a change yourself please submit [an issue on our GitHub page](https://github.com/aws-samples/amazon-dynamodb-labs/issues).
+Secondly, if you have a feature request or you are unable to fork the package to make a change yourself please submit [an issue on our GitHub page]({{% siteparam "github_issues_link" %}}).